What Is the Best Probiotic Supplement?

-When you are concerned with your health, you need the best probiotic product possible.
+When you are concerned with your health, you need the best probiotic supplement available.
 You need a blend of prebiotic and probiotic microflora (often called a Synbiotic) you can count on to be truly effective, and a brand you can trust.

-But how can you know which probiotic supplements are the best?
+But how can you know which are the top probiotic supplements?
 The challenge lies in choosing which of the many options are right for you.

 In the debate about which probiotic products offer optimal health benefits, the subject of “probiotic survivability” is rarely raised.
 Even the most diligent consumer is led to believe that the goal for good health lies in ingesting sheer numbers of probiotic bacteria.
 The media would have us believe that getting 1 billion CFUs (Colony Forming Units) is ideal.